- Quality of life

 What is next?

-- Some of the variables from the 2013 EU-SILC module on subjective well-being will be included in the core of the EU-SILC instrument and collected on an annual basis.
+Some of the variables from the 2013 EU-SILC module on subjective well-being will be included in the EU-SILC instrument and collected on an annual basis and via rolling modules (3- or 6-yearly).